MewPurPur/godsvg-website/src/articles/1.0-alpha7/article.md

 **Major bugfixes:**
 - In the last alpha, I promised that I've fixed precision issues (like coordinates becoming 7.499998 instead of 7.5).
 But transform attributes could still cause issues.
 That's now been fully resolved.
-- Fixed issue where a capital exponent "E" wouldn't be parsed correctly, resulting in some broken imported SVGs.
+- Fixed issue where a capital exponent "E" wouldn't be parsed correctly, resulting in some SVGs breaking when imported.
 - Fixed various issues with UI scale.
 Hopefully everything is now resolved!
 - Tightened up many quirks of how colors are handled and presented.
 - Fixed various usability issues with attribute fields of the root SVG element.